SnowConvert AI - SQL Server - CREATE FUNCTION¶

 Warning

-User-defined functions that use @@ROWCOUNT are not supported in SQL and should be transformed to stored procedures in order to keep the functional equivalence.
+User-defined functions that use @@ROWCOUNT are not supported in SQL and should be transformed to stored procedures to keep the functional equivalence.

 Warning